Immovable Ladder

-The Immovable Ladder is a wooden ladder leaning against a window of the Church of the Holy Sepulchre in the Old City of Jerusalem, protected from removal or alteration under the law of the Status Quo.
+The Immovable Ladder is a wooden ladder that has been leaning against a window of the Church of the Holy Sepulchre in the Old City of Jerusalem since at least the 1720s, protected from removal or alteration under the law of the Status Quo.

 The ladder rests on a ledge and is attached to the right window of the second tier of the facade, owned by the Armenian Apostolic Church.
 It is used as a symbol of inter-confessional disputes within Christianity.
 Its presence in its current location signifies the adherence to an agreement among six Christian denominations, who collectively own the church, not to move, repair, or alter anything in the church without the consent of all six denominations.

 History

 The appearance of the Immovable Ladder on the facade of the Church of the Holy Sepulchre is linked to conflicts between Christian denominations over control of the sanctuaries of the Holy Sepulchre and the division of the church among six Christian denominations.
 Various parts of the church are now owned by the Catholic Church, Greek Orthodox Church, Armenian Apostolic Church, Syriac Orthodox Church, Ethiopian Orthodox Church, and Coptic Orthodox Church.